 Prescriptions for members are provided through drug stores contracted with Superior.
-You can get your prescriptions filled at most drug stores in Texas, including CVS, HEB, Randall's, Target and many other pharmacies.
+You can get your prescriptions filled at most drug stores in Texas, such as CVS (which includes locations inside of Target), HEB, Walmart and Randalls.
 If you need help finding a drug store, call Superior at 1-844-590-4883.
 A list is also available online at www.SuperiorHealthPlan.com.